In today’s article I’m going to talk about how to deal with stress and anxiety on your journey to become a software developer.

 The truth is you don’t become a better problem solver when you’re frustrated.
 You actually become less better

-So, the key takeaway is monitor your emotions and as soon as you start to feel those tinges of anxiety, stress and negativity.
+So, the key takeaway is monitoring your emotions and as soon as you start to feel those tinges of anxiety, stress and negativity.

 Take a step back.
 Maybe you need to just do some meditation.
 Maybe you need to go for a walk outside and spend some time in nature.